nes-lab/shepherd/docs/dev/image_creation.md

 For an active installation:

-- change device-tree loaded during boot in `/boot/uEnv.txt` (24A0 or 25A0)
+- change device-tree loaded during boot in `/boot/uEnv.txt` (24A0 or 25A0) -> needs reboot
-- update pru-firmwares (modify envVar in `./software/build_pru.sh` and run script)
+- modify envVar in `./software/build_pru.sh` (24 or 25) and run script to update pru-firmwares
 - python pulls cape-version from EEPROM automatically or defaults to the newest version

 ## Custom Install